samdishakhunger/blog/_posts/motivation/2021-07-15-all-you-have-to-fear-is-the-fear-itself.md

 image: assets/images/motivation/all-you-have-to-fear-is-the-fear-itself/thumbnail.jpg
 title:  "All you have to fear is the fear itself"
 description: "In this article, Samdisha Khunger explains how brain preceives fear and makes preconceptions regarding it and how fear is just a product of our brain."
-excerpt: "In this article, Samdisha Khunger explains how brain preceives fear and makes preconceptions regarding it and how fear is just a product of our"
+excerpt: "In this article, Samdisha Khunger explains how brain preceives fear and makes preconceptions regarding it and how fear is just a product of our..."
 author: samdisha
 categories: [ Motivation ]
 ---